-There are no "specific epigenetic drugs", but there are a few that are able to directly affect DNA methylation, histone modification and micro-RNAs.
+There are no "specific epigenetic medications", but there are a few that are able to directly affect DNA methylation, histone modification and micro-RNAs.
 These therapies have to be used very individually, as they are not unified in every tumor patient with the same tumor-associated epigenetic alterations.

 In Germany, the histone deacetylase inhibitor panobinostat, among others, is approved in a combination therapy for relapsed or refractory multiple myeloma.
 For myelodysplastic syndrome, chronic myelomonocytic leukemias and acute myeloid leukemia, the DNA methyltransferase inhibitors 5-azacytidine and decitabine (5-aza-2'-deoxycytidine) are approved.